Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Results

 To simulate the mechanisms commented above for quasiparticle relaxation, we attach an additional normal lead to the impurity \cite{Souto_PRL16,Taranko_PRB2018,Taranko_PRB2019}, Fig. \ref{Fig:fig4}.
 In this case, the supercurrent exhibits a sign change when increasing $U/\Gamma$, characteristic of the $0-\pi$ transition, Fig. \ref{Fig:t_vs_state} (b).
 We find a smaller stationary value with respect to the exact calculations in Fig. \ref{Fig:t_vs_state} (b), due to the finite tunneling coupling to the normal electrode, $\eta$.
 The relaxation rate is given by $\eta$ when the system is far away from the $0-\pi$ transition.
 In contrast, the system relaxation close to the transition ($U_c/\Gamma\approx 3.7$ for this choice of parameters) becomes slower, with a relaxation time exceeding $1/\eta$.
 This behavior is more clearly seen in panel (a), where we represent $S_Z$.
 It indicates that perturbations take longer to relax close to the transition.
 This phenomenology is similar to the critical slowing down close to a phase transition.
 However, in our case, the $0-\pi$ transition becomes smooth due to the finite $\eta$ chosen.
 Therefore, it is not possible to observe the expected divergence of the relaxation timescale at the transition.

 The additional relaxation mechanism considered makes the spin in the impurity converge to different stationary values, depending on the spin of the ground state, Fig. \ref{Fig:fig4} (a).
-For the smallest $U/\Gamma$ values shown, $S_Z$ converges to zero, consistent with the convergence of the system to the expected singlet ground state.
+For the smallest $U/\Gamma$ values shown, $S_Z$ converges to zero, consistent with expected singlet ground state.
 The situation is different in the $\pi$ phase, where $S_Z$ converges to a non-zero value for an initial condition with broken spin-rotation symmetry.
 Similar stationary results have been obtained for different $\eta$ values.
 In the next subsection, we show that a finite bias voltage provides a similar qualitative behavior, which acts as an effective relaxation mechanism for quasiparticles trapped in the subgap states.